lachlanchen/LazyPhysicsAndChemistry/README.md

-# LazyPhysicsAndChemistry
+# LazyPhysics and Chemistry

-LazyPhysicsAndChemistry is the code + notebook half of **LazyLearn**—my intentionally slow learning log for physics and chemistry.
+LazyPhysics and Chemistry is the code + notebook half of **LazyLearn**—my intentionally slow learning log for physics and chemistry.
 The living notes, wins, and TODOs surface at [learn.lazying.art](https://learn.lazying.art) (served directly from `docs/` in this repo), while the runnable artifacts stay here so experiments always have a home.

 ## LazyLearn